Ungaretti/use24h_device_flasher/README.md

 <img src="https://github.com/Ungaretti/Gui-for-esptool-ck/blob/master/assets/Screenshot.PNG">

 You may choose to download the .zip file and extract it in a folder or download the standalone executable.
-Both are at the "Releases" page of this Github project.
+Both are at the "release" page of this Github project.

 The contents of the zip file, once extracted, have an executable, a copy of [Esptool-ck](https://github.com/igrr/esptool-ck) and the firmware binary file.
 It executes a little faster since the standalone executable is actually a "wrapped" version of of the contents of the zip file.